 2. Good inventory management

 The continuity of your online store depends on how good your ecommerce inventory management is.
-Knowing where your products are and when is the right time to reorder will save you a lot of headaches around fulfillment.
+Knowing where your products are and when is the right time to reorder will save you a lot of headaches around order fulfillment.
 Besides this, ecommerce analytics can help you forecast and plan inventory for the upcoming period.

 3. Cross-sell and up-sell to existing customers